shubhankarval/nextjs-starter-pack/README.md

 4. Open a Pull Request to `develop`

 Please make sure to follow the existing code style of the project.

+### Development & Testing

+For local development and testing, see the [`nextjs-starter-app`](https://github.com/shubhankarval/nextjs-starter-app) repository - a reference implementation showcasing the output of this starter pack.
 <br/>
 <br/>